boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 In subsequent sections of this document, the terms CE and PE are used for both a single and a distributed devices.

-### Attachment Circuits for Inter-AS Options B/C
+###  Co-Managed CE

+A co-managed CE is orchestrated by both the customer and the provider.
+In this case, the customer and provider usually have control on distinct device configuration perimeters (e.g., the customer is responsible for the LAN interfaces, while the provider is responsible for the WAN interfaces (including routing/forwarding policies)).
+Considering the generic model, a co-managed CE has both PE and CE functions and there is no strict AC connection, although we may consider that the AC stitching logic happens internally within the device.
+The provider manages the AC between the CE and the PE.

+[comment]: <> (??? need discussion on this particular + add link/ref with framework ???)

+### CE (with some PE functions): TITLE to be Found

 In some cases, a CE connects to the provider network using Inter-AS Option B or C as defined in {{Section 10 of !RFC4364}} with the use of MPLS or SRv6 data planes.
 An example of such as an AC is depicted in {{figure-51}}.
 The configuration of VRFs together with control plane identifiers, such as Route Targets (RTs) and Route Distinguishers (RDs), happens on the CE.
 This is a source of confusion since these configurations are typically enforced on PE devices.
 Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
 Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in Inter-AS Option C, the Autonomous System Border Router (ASBR) and a remote PE in the provider network with VRF configuration form a distributed PE).

 ~~~~
 {::include ./drawings/mpls-ac.txt}